How the people around you shape your biology, and what happens when they're not there

 How Big Is the Effect, Really?

-A follow-up 2015 meta-analysis by Holt-Lunstad's team, examining 3.4 million participants, put specific numbers on different forms of disconnection2:
+A follow-up 2015 meta-analysis, conducted by Holt-Lunstad's team and examining 3.4 million participants, put specific numbers on different forms of disconnection2:

-The most recent 2025 meta-analysis published in GeroScience, analyzing data through December 2023, confirmed these findings specifically for older adults: loneliness was associated with a 14% increase in all-cause mortality (HR 1.14), social isolation with a 35% increase (HR 1.35), and living alone with a 21% increase (HR 1.21)3.
+The most recent 2025 meta-analysis, published in GeroScience and analyzing data through December 2023, confirmed these findings specifically for older adults.
+According to that review, loneliness was associated with a 14% increase in all-cause mortality (HR 1.14), social isolation with a 35% increase (HR 1.35), and living alone with a 21% increase (HR 1.21)3.

 What's the Difference Between Loneliness and Social Isolation?

-Social isolation is objective.
-You can measure it: how many close relationships someone has, how often they see others, whether they participate in group activities.
-It's a count of contacts and interactions.
+- Social isolation is the objective, measurable side: how many close relationships someone has, how often they see others, whether they participate in group activities.

-Loneliness is subjective.
-It's the perceived gap between the social connection you want and what you actually have.
+Loneliness is a subjective experience.
+It refers to the perceived gap between the social connection you want and what you actually have.
 You can be surrounded by people and still feel lonely.
 Someone with few contacts may feel perfectly content.

+Quality of relationships matters more than quantity of interactions.
 There's enough evidence, anecdotal and scientific, that people who are really social and go out frequently might still experience deep loneliness.
-That has more to do with the quality of relationships than the quantity of interactions.

-Both independently increase mortality risk, and their effects are additive.
+Both forms of disconnection independently increase mortality risk, and their effects are additive.
 A person who is both socially isolated and lonely faces compounded risk4.
-As Holt-Lunstad has emphasized, "For so long, isolation and loneliness have been seen as a mental health issue, and most people don't recognize that it actually impacts our physical health and ultimately, survival."
+As noted by Holt-Lunstad, "For so long, isolation and loneliness have been seen as a mental health issue, and most people don't recognize that it actually impacts our physical health and ultimately, survival."

 How Does Loneliness Get Under Your Skin?